Fast Image-based Neural Relighting with Translucency-Reflection Modeling: Conclusion

 \section{Conclusion}

-We presented a novel volume-rendering based neural relighting approach adept at handling subsurface scattering effects.
-Thanks to the end-to-end optimization of the radiance transfer gradient on images recorded under various lighting conditions in a light stage, the optimized geometry and appearance reach high quality---even on real data with major subsurface scattering effects.
-We extensively evaluated the proposed method and established comparisons with several related optimization and modeling approaches and found it to consistently and notably outperform existing work.
+We presented a novel volume-rendering based neural relighting approach adept at handling subsurface scattering effects, strong reflections and translucencies.
+Thanks to the proposed modeling of local micro geometries and end-to-end optimization of the radiance transfer gradient on images recorded under various lighting conditions in a light stage, the optimized geometry and appearance reach high quality---even on real data with major subsurface scattering effects.
+Furthermore, using a hypernet-based light encoding we enabled fast rendering also in the case of using a general environment map, where existing methods are significantly slower to render.